DIY Pull-Out Shelves: The Ultimate Kitchen Upgrade!

 If you followed along with how I built my trash bin cabinet drawer, I essentially did the same thing for the kitchen cabinet drawers, but I replaced the top half shelf and the bottom shelf with custom pull-out shelves instead.
 These shelves were a little different to build but much easier.

-The shelves for this cabinet needed to be much shorter, wider, and stronger because the cabinet is much wider than the trash bin cabinet is.
-Therefore, the bottom of each shelf needed more strength than just the screws, brad nails, and glue that was used for the trash bin cabinet could offer.
+The pull out shelves for this cabinet needed to be shorter, wider, and stronger than those in the trash bin cabinet because this cabinet is significantly wider.
+That meant the bottom of each shelf required more support than just screws, brad nails, and glue.

-To build the bottom and top drawers, I used 1×2 select pine for the frame of each drawer.
-It’s also the same stuff I used for my face frames on all the cabinets I built.
-I decided to get a little fancy by adding a wooden border around my plywood shelf, but it’s totally unnecessary!
-You could just take a piece of 3/4″ plywood cut to dimensions, add some iron-on edge banding to make the edges pretty, and then screw the drawer slides into that!
-But if you want to add the pretty border, read on.
+For the top and bottom drawers, I built a sturdy frame using 1×2 select pine—the same material I used for my cabinet face frames.
+I decided to add a decorative wooden border around the plywood shelf, but that’s totally optional!
+You could simply cut a piece of ¾” plywood to size, apply iron-on edge banding for a clean finish, and attach the drawer slides directly to it.
+But if you want the extra detail, read on.

 When building the drawer frames, I got a little bit fancy and used my 1/2″ router bit on my router because it’s the same thickness as the plywood I used for each drawer’s bottoms.
 The router bit was used to carve out a slot in each frame piece so that my plywood could sit into my frame.
 That gave the edges of my plywood something to sit on, making the whole drawer sturdier.